-- HughesNet can cover most of the U.S. with minimum speeds of 25 Mbps.
+- HughesNet can cover most of the U.S. with speeds up to 50 Mbps^.

-- Plans do not have a maximum data allowance with no hard data caps.
+- Plans do not have a maximum data allowance with no hard data limits.

-- Customers can purchase plans as low as $49.99 a month depending on area and availability.
+- Customers can purchase plans as low as $49.99 a month for the first 6 months† depending on area and availability.

 HughesNet is one of two companies that provide nationwide coverage of Broadband internet services.
 Both Viasat and HughesNet have been pioneers in developing the technology to deliver satellite-based internet.